Rádio Zero

-Rádio Zero (also called Zero) is a non-profit webradio with an academic origin and nature, based at the Instituto Superior Técnico campus in Lisbon.
-Its stated mission is to serve as a free access to production and broadcast of radio programs by society in general.
-Its programming is filled with author programmes, ranging from the conventional or informative, to the more experimental where radio is considered an artwork.
-Zero broadcasts online continuously.
-It also does temporary FM events.
+Rádio Zero (also called Zero) was a non-profit webradio with an academic origin and nature, based at the Instituto Superior Técnico in Lisbon.
+Its stated mission was to serve as a free access to production and broadcast of radio programs by society in general.
+Its programming was filled with author programmes, ranging from the conventional or informative, to the more experimental where radio is considered an artwork.
+Zero broadcast online continuously and also did temporary FM events.

-Rádio Zero is a founding member of Radia, an international radio network of independent radio stations.
+Rádio Zero was a founding member of Radia, an international radio network of independent radio stations.

-Zero Manifesto

-Rádio Zero is governed by the following Manifesto:

-Radio is a creative medium which fosters experimentalism and the development of artworks in sound format.

-Radio takes part in society through community-oriented contents and by promoting cultural activities.

-Radio presents itself as a means for the individual to access broadcast.
-As an apologist of freedom and creativity, Radio gives total priority to author format.

 Background

 Secção Sonora (in the 1950s)

 In the 1950s there was a section dedicated to classical music broadcasting through the speakers of AEIST building.

 In his speech at the formal sitting celebrating the centenary of AEIST, Mário Lino, the Minister of Public Works, Transportation and Communication in the 17th Constitutional Government of Portugal, mentioned that he had taken part in activities of this section while a student in Instituto Superior Técnico.